lithu1/assigment/Part 1: Version Control/README.md

 - It actually downloads and merges the changes into your current branch.
 - Useful when you are ready to update your branch with the latest changes from the remote repository.

+### Git Merge Conflict

+A merge conflict arises when two or more people try to change the same line of code in a file.

+I can solve it by:
+1. Opening the file.
+2. Removing the conflict markers
+3. Deciding which line of code should remain (or by combining both lines).
+4. Committing the changes.
+5. Finally, the merge conflict is cleared.